Crab multisectoral committee terms of reference

 Procedures

-- Minutes of all meetings will be taken.
-They will be distributed to all advisors for approval, then made available to the public.
+- A meeting record will be and will be distributed to all representatives for approval before they are finalized.
+Once finalized, meeting records will then be made available to the public upon request.

-- Committee recommendations will only be made with the agreement of all advisors.
+- Committee recommendations will only be made with the agreement of all representatives.
 When complete agreement cannot be reached, all consenting and dissenting opinions will be recorded in the minutes.

 - The chairperson can appoint subcommittees to report on specific tasks.
 The subcommittee will require clear objectives, members identified (including the chairperson), and set deadlines.